JHU-PL-Lab/www-fpse/lecture/specification-test.md

   let s' = (x :: s) in assert (contains x s'); s'
 ```
 * Good for development mode, but not after deployment (slows things down)
-* Often better to make tests to spot-check assertions instead of using `assert`
+* Generally it is better to make tests to spot-check assertions instead of using `assert`
   - [`ppx_inline_tests`](https://github.com/janestreet/ppx_inline_test) is a library where you can write tests in-line with your code
   - example: `let s_test = .. in let%test_unit "add adds" = assert (contains (add s_test x) x)`
   - inline tests both document invariants and serve as tests: two-for-one!
   - They also allow functions and data structures hidden in a module to be tested
-    - one issue with OCaml's modules is the tester module needs to see the local functions in the library module so they need to be made non-local for that - oops
+    - one issue with OCaml's modules is the tester module needs to see the local functions in the library module so they need to be made non-local for that - oops!
+    - For Assignment 2 we didn't hide the underlying tree type of the dictionary so you could use it in tests

 ### Data structure invariants

 * It is often the case that there are additional restrictions on values allowed in a data structure type
-  - ordered tree and balanced tree examples from above
+  - for example the "ordered tree" and "balanced tree" examples mentioned above
 * Example from `dict` on homework: `is_ordered` must hold for the binary tree.
 * Such data structure invariants should be made clear in the code documentation